Project #1 Get to Know Your Camera

 1. Take a good* picture of the same subject with the wide-angle and with the telephoto range of the lens.
 Post both pictures to your Flickr site.

-2. Take a good picture of the same subject using a slow shutter speed for one picture and a fats shutter speed for the second.
+2. Take a good picture of the same subject using a slow shutter speed for one picture and a fast shutter speed for the second.
 Post these picture to Flickr.

 3. Take a good picture of the same subject using a low ISO setting and a high setting.
 Post the two pictures on Flickr.